Miltonly/Streets/Caverhill Crescent

 The market right now

-Caverhill Crescent sits in Milton's Clarke neighbourhood, a pocket that trades immediate highway access for a quieter residential setting.
-The 401 on-ramp at James Snow Parkway is a three-minute drive, making Mississauga a 22-minute run and Pearson reachable in just over half an hour.
-The Milton GO station is a 14-minute drive, which puts Union Station at roughly 74 minutes door-to-door.
-For daily errands, the grocery cluster at Canadian Superstore and Walmart is four to five minutes away.
-The street itself is a crescent, so through-traffic is minimal; the road network handles the load without the noise of a busier corridor.
+Caverhill Crescent sits in the Clarke neighbourhood, a quiet pocket with the 401 onramp at James Snow Parkway just three minutes away.
+That highway access makes Mississauga a 22-minute drive and Pearson reachable in about half an hour.
+The Milton GO station is a 14-minute drive, putting Union Station under 75 minutes total.
+For daily errands, the grocery options along Main Street are within a five-minute drive.
+The street itself sees little through traffic, so the road network handles the load without the noise of a busier corridor.

 Schools and catchment

-Public elementary catchment draws to Irma Coulson PS and Tiger Jeet Singh PS, both a five-minute drive from Caverhill Crescent.
-Catholic elementary students attend Our Lady of Fatima Catholic ES, also five minutes away.
-For secondary, public students go to Milton District High School, while Catholic students attend Bishop P.F.
-Reding Catholic SS, a four-minute drive.
-The proximity to multiple elementary options gives families flexibility depending on program fit.
-All schools are within a short drive, though none are walkable from most points on the crescent.
+Public elementary students on Caverhill draw to Irma Coulson Public School or Tiger Jeet Singh Public School, both about five minutes by car.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, also a five-minute drive.
+For secondary, public catchment falls to Milton District High School, while Catholic students have Bishop P.F.
+Reding Catholic Secondary School within four minutes.
+The proximity to multiple schools at each level gives families options depending on program fit.

 Who this street suits